Understanding CAS

 Differential diagnosis can be challenging, particularly with very young children or those with co-occurring conditions.

-Early markers often include:
+Discriminative markers often include:

 - Vowel distortions